Darius Garland: Early years (2019–2021)

 Garland was selected with the fifth pick by the Cleveland Cavaliers in the 2019 NBA draft.
 On July 3, 2019, he signed his rookie scale contract with the Cavaliers.
-On October 23, 2019, Garland made his debut in NBA, starting in an 85–94 loss to the Orlando Magic with eight points, two rebounds, five assists and a steal.
+On October 23, 2019, Garland made his debut in the NBA, starting in an 85–94 loss to the Orlando Magic with eight points, two rebounds, five assists and a steal.
 Garland made history during this game by becoming the first player born in the 2000s to make his NBA debut.
 On November 22, he scored a season-high 23 points, alongside four assists, in a 101–143 loss to the Dallas Mavericks.
 During his rookie season, Garland was often ranked amongst the NBA's worst players.
 He finished his rookie season averaging 12.3 points and 3.9 assists per game.
 Garland was excluded from both of the season-end NBA All-Rookie teams.

 On December 23, 2020, Garland made his season debut for the Cavaliers, recording 22 points, six rebounds and six assists in a 121–114 win over the Charlotte Hornets.
 On April 5, 2021, he scored a then career-high 37 points, along with seven assists in a 125–101 win over the San Antonio Spurs.
 Despite the Cavaliers missing the playoffs for a third straight season, Garland averaged 17.4 points per game, alongside 6.1 assists and 1.2 steals.